 Other features that get this tent to the top of our list include mesh storage pockets in each room, an E-port for easy extension cord access, and a media pocket, gear loft, and two gear hammocks.

 You might think a tent of this size would take a lot of putting up, but the consensus is that it takes two people just 20 minutes.
 This might be because the pole elbows come pre-attached, so there’s no hunting around for various parts.

 To provide stability during windy conditions, guy ropes act as additional stake down points.
 That being said, a few customers have mentioned that this tent isn’t overly stable during bad weather.

 From the outside, this group tent from Tahoe Gear doesn’t look like it’ll fit 14 people.
-The floor space is smaller than the tent we’ve placed at number one, but the dimensions of 20 by 17 feet still allow ample room for up to 14 people.
+The floor space is smaller than the tent we’ve placed at number one, but the dimensions of 20 by 17 feet still allow ample room for up to 14 persons.
 There are only three rooms, but each has its own window.

 The design of the tent is a T-shape, with two rooms either side of the double-door entrance and one extra room opposite.